Flotomate/product_docs/source/request-management/request-management-technician/deleting-a-request.rst

 Viewing Archived Requests
 =========================

-There is a separate section where you can view all archived Requests and Un-archived them if you want them back on the Request List View.
+There is a separate section where you can view all archived/deleted Requests and Un-archived them if you want them back on the Request List View.

 - Go to the :doc:`Request List View <request-list-view>`.